ninjaboy/book-exploring-async-basics/src/4_interrupts_firmware_io.md

 <li>
 We tell the operating system that we're interested in `Read` events but we want to wait for it to happen by `yielding` control over our thread to the OS.
-The OS then suspends our thread by storing the register state and switch to some other thread.
+The OS then suspends our thread by storing the register state and switches to some other thread.

 **From our perspective this will be blocking our thread until we have data to read.**
 </li>
 <li>
-We tell the operating system that we're interested in `Read` events but we just want a handle to a the task which we can `poll` to check if the event is ready or not.
+We tell the operating system that we're interested in `Read` events but we just want a handle to a task which we can `poll` to check if the event is ready or not.

 **The OS will not suspend our thread, so this will not block our code**
 </li>